bhagyashreek24/dcos-docs-site/pages/services/spinnaker_service_guide/0.2.0-1.4.2/overview/index.md

 # Components

-The following components work together to deploy and maintain the DC/OS pinnaker Service.
+The following components work together to deploy and maintain the DC/OS Spinnaker Service.

 - Mesos